usnistgov/mosaic/source/doc/MathematicaAddon.rst

 	In[1]= <<MosaicUtils`
 	In[2]= <<MosaicAnalysis`

 In the following example, we estimate the capture rate of PEG28 from the reference data set included with the |projname| source.
 The first argument fo *CaptureRate* is a list of the absolute start time of each event in the database.
 This data can be obtained using the query shown below.
 The remaining arguments to *CaptureRate* define the parameters of the arrival times distribution, the lower and upper limit of the arrival times and the number of bins.
-The function returns the mean capture rate and standard error, as well as a plot that shows the underlying arrival times distribution.
+The function returns the mean capture rate and standard error, a plot that shows the underlying arrival times distribution, raw data used to generate the capture rate histogram, and a pure best-fit function.

 .. code-block:: mathematica